mikaelbo/CopyMapsDestination/README.md

 # CopyMapsDestination
-Adds an option to copy the destination on Apple Maps when in "directions" mode.
-A normal use case for me is opening an address with directions from another app, and needing to quickly extract the destination name.
+Adds an option to copy the destination on Apple Maps when in "directions mode".
+A common use case for me is opening an address with directions from another app, and needing to quickly extract the name of the destination.

-Available on iOS 10, and testing on an iPhone 7 plus running iOS 10.1.1.
+Supported for iOS 10, and tested on an iPhone 7 plus running iOS 10.1.1.

 <img src="https://cloud.githubusercontent.com/assets/5389084/26188590/ab5fb58e-3bd2-11e7-8cb1-b8bf4109bcd4.PNG" width="216" height="384"/>